Overview

 The Takeaway

-One of the primary takeaways from this case should be for people who are working on executing their estate plans to not cut any corners.
-While document preparation services may bring savings now, they could potentially cost beneficiaries their inheritances if ambiguous language or errors require them to litigate.
+One of the primary takeaways from this case is that you should avoid cutting corners when preparing your estate plan.
+While document preparation services may bring savings now, they could potentially cost beneficiaries their inheritances if ambiguous language or other errors in your estate planning documents require them to litigate.

 It is also important for trustees to remember to tread carefully, just as our client did.
-They should never assume that they know what the settlor wanted.
-If the trust does not clearly state which beneficiary should receive a particular asset, or if the beneficiaries have conflicting interpretations of a trust term, the trustee should bring the matter to a lawyer, who can then, if necessary, bring the matter to the court.
+They should never assume they know the trust creator’s intent.
+If the trust does not clearly state which beneficiary should receive a particular asset, or if the beneficiaries have conflicting interpretations of a trust term, the trustee should bring the matter to an attorney, who can then, if necessary, bring the matter to the court.